What not to do

 The first line of defense against junk is to enable spam filters for your domain.
 Visit the following article for further details:

-Anti-spam filters cannot be enabled with a domain using a catch-all address.
+Anti-spam filters cannot be enabled with a domain using a legacy catch-all address.
 These addresses generate a lot of incoming spam anyway, so it’s a good idea to disable them.

 Custom message filters